-- After the motorcycle has been thoroughly cleaned with a gentle spray of water, it should be dried with compressed air and a cloth.
+After rinsing the motorcycle with a gentle spray of water, allow it to dry thoroughly.

 Danger of accidents Reduced braking efficiency due to wet or dirty brakes.

 - Clean or dry dirty or wet brakes by riding and braking gently. - After cleaning, ride the vehicle a short distance until the engine is warm, applying the brakes occasionally.